Danish027/twitter-next13/README.md

 # Twitter Clone

-This is a Twitter clone application built with Next.js 13, React, Tailwind CSS, Prisma, MongoDB, TypeScript, and NextAuth.js.
-It aims to replicate the basic functionality of Twitter, allowing users to create accounts, post tweets, follow other users, and interact with tweets through likes and comments.
+This is an Airbnb clone, a web application that allows users to search for and book accommodations.
+It is built using Next.js framework, React, Tailwind CSS, and Prisma as the database ORM.

 ## Features

-- User authentication: Users can create an account, log in, and log out using NextAuth.js for easy authentication setup.
+- User authentication: Users can sign up, log in, and log out.
-- Tweet creation: Users can compose and post their own tweets, including text and optionally images or videos.
-- Timeline: Users can view a timeline of tweets from the users they follow, allowing them to stay updated on the latest posts.
-- User profiles: Each user has a profile page where their tweets and other information are displayed.
-- Follow system: Users can follow and unfollow other users to see their tweets in their timeline.
+- Accommodation search: Users can search for accommodations based on location, dates, and other filters.
+- Accommodation details: Users can view detailed information about each accommodation, including photos, descriptions, amenities, and reviews.
+- Booking management: Logged-in users can book accommodations and manage their bookings.
-- Like and comment: Users can like tweets and leave comments on them to engage with other users.
+- Reviews and ratings: Users can leave reviews and ratings for accommodations they have booked.
-- Responsive design: The application is designed to work seamlessly on different devices and screen sizes.
+- Responsive design: The application is fully responsive and works well on different screen sizes.

 ## Technologies Used